tobega/tailspin-v0/TailspinReference.md

 A plain search path is interpreted relative to the directory containing the main file and can be anywhere for modules.

-There is also the concept of a module path, specified in the environment variable `TAILSPIN_MODULES`.
-To access modules located there, just start the search path with `module:`
+There is also the concept of a module path, specified in an environment variable `TAILSPIN_MODULES`.
+Since this is still a java program, it can be specified as a java System property, which is used instead of the environment variable.
+(Used mainly in the junit tests) To access modules located there, just start the search path with `module:`

 Some examples of specifying modules are:
 * Inherited with some definitions overridden, e.g. `modified myModule ...definitions... end myModule`